VanillaFroggy/owners-and-thieves/README.md

 that means that inside the apartment may be only one thief at the same time, and owners can't come to apartment before thief leaves it.

-You can change some parameters to make your simulation more interesting and unique, here they are:
+You can change some parameters in Main class to make your simulation more interesting and unique, here they are:
 * `OWNERS_COUNT` - count of owners threads;
 * `THIEVES_COUNT` - count of thieves threads;
 * `MAX_ITEM_VALUE` - max value of generated items;